cse-sim/cse/doc/src/records/airhandler.md

 AIRHANDLER is designed primarily to model a central system that supplies hot or cold air at a centrally determined temperature (the "Supply Temperature Setpoint") to Variable Air Volume (VAV) terminals in the zones.
 Some additional variations are also supported:

 1. The AIRHANDLER can model a constant volume, fan-always-on system, where the supply temperature varies to meet the load of a single zone (that is, the thermostat controls the heating and/or cooling coil, but not the fan).
-This is done by setting the terminal minimum flow, *tuVfMn,* equal to the maximum flow, *tuVfMxH* for heating and/or *tuVfMxC* for cooling, and using a supply temperature control method that adjusts the temperarute to the load (*ahTsSp* = WZ, CZ, or ZN2, described below).
+This is done by setting the terminal minimum flow, *tuVfMn,* equal to the maximum flow, *tuVfMxH* for heating and/or *tuVfMxC* for cooling, and using a supply temperature control method that adjusts the temperature to the load (*ahTsSp* = WZ, CZ, or ZN2, described below).

 2. The AIRHANDLER can model constant volume, fan cycling systems where the fan cycles with a single zone thermostat, running at full flow enough of the time to meet the load and shutting completely off the rest of the time, rather than running at variable flow to adjust to the demand from the zones.